chasty2/ansible_crowsnet/README.md

 # ansible_crowsnet
-Utilizes the docker image chasty2/ansible to run configuration management for the crowsnet
+Configuration management for my homelab.
+Utilizes the docker image chasty2/ansible for development.
+Feel free to use anything here that you find helpful